hsf-training/analysis-essentials/python/methods.md

 5
 ```

-There’s a lot going on here, so we’ll break it down line-by-line.
+There’s a lot going on here, so we will break it down line-by-line.

 1. `def length(obj)`: methods are _defined_ using `def`, followed by a space,
    and then the name you want to give the method.[^1] Inside the parentheses
    after the name, we list the inputs, or _arguments_, that we want our method
    to accept.
 In this case, we only need a single input: the thing we want to
    compute the length of.
 Finally, there’s a colon at the end, just like with
    a `for` or `if`, which means a _block_ of code follows (which must be
    indented).
 2. `"""Return the number of elements in obj."""`: This is the _docstring_.
 It’s
    just a string, defined literally with three double quotes so that we can
    include linebreaks.
 By placing a string here, Python makes the string
    available to use when we pass our function to `help`.
 Documenting your
    functions is a very good idea!
 It makes it clear to others, and to
    future-you, what the method is supposed to do.
 3. The method block.
 This is the code that will run whenever you _call_ your
    method, like `length([1])`.
 The code in the block has access to the
    arguments and to any variables defined _before_ the method definition.
 ```python
 >>> x = 1